Central’s mission in Africa is the Lesotho Education Project.

 Our Mission Reborn..

-With her health problems, Hilda re-opened the orphanage in 2016.
+With her health problems behind her, Hilda re-opened the orphanage in 2016.
 Rachel’s Home is once again a place of refuge for the orphaned and vulnerable children of Maputsoe.

 With your help, we will continue to use education to lift orphaned and vulnerable children out of poverty.